brunoskonrad/call-of-the-netherdeep/sessions/Session 27, 20th of December 2022.md

 Ozark notices a person that has been sort of following the party.

 Viro picks the man up, basically.
 WE ARE KIDNAPPING THIS PERSON.
 Rhiordan Khine.
 SHADY AF.
 He buys magic weapons.
-Excentric fellar.
+Eccentric fella.

 This man seems to be part of the Cobalt Soul.
 He will take us to the Cobalt soul.
 And he also teaches a bunch of cuss words.